“At the end of their rope.” That’s how 29.4% of surveyed nurses said they feel on a weekly basis. For some, it’s every day.

 Many more reported feeling “emotionally drained,” “used up” or “fatigued.”
 Whatever the nomenclature, it all points to the same thing: burnout.

-A nursing workforce analysis found that the supply of registered nurses (RN) decreased by more than 100,000 between 2020 and 2021.
+A nursing workforce analysis found that the 2024 turnover rate sat at 20.7%, and NHA's own survey of employers found that 53% cited retention as their biggest challenge.
 And in March 2023, the International Council of Nurses called for the worldwide shortage of nurses to be treated as a global health emergency.

-This article will explore how patient care technicians (PCT) can help solve the staffing and burnout issues plaguing acute healthcare and how implementing a PCT training program and other operational changes can empower teams to thrive long-term.
+This article will explore how patient care technicians (PCT) can help solve the staffing and burnout issues plaguing acute healthcare and how implementing a PCT CTE program, or for hospitals, a talent pipeline, can empower teams to thrive long-term.

 Nurses are on the frontline of acute care, bridging the divide between patient and doctor.
 But they don’t have to, nor should they, go it alone.
 Patient care technicians are uniquely equipped to provide support.
 In fact, the nurse-patient care technician relationship is arguably the most critical one when it comes to team-based care in hospitals and other acute care settings.